mega6453/AppiumWizard/README.md

 ## Downloading and Installing
 * Appium Wizard executable is added in a zip file because some browser thinks that this exe is a suspicious file.
 So, after downloading, extract the exe file and Run it.
-* When you run the exe file, you will see "Microsoft Defender SmartScreen prevented an unrecognized app from starting.
-Running this app might put your PC at risk." error.
+* When you run the exe file, you will see "**Microsoft Defender SmartScreen prevented an unrecognized app from starting.** Running this app might put your PC at risk." error.
 This error is because, this software is not signed with a certificate which involves cost in buying the certificate.
-Click on More Info -> Run Anyway to start the installation.
+Click on **More Info -> Run Anyway to start the installation.**

 ## During Installation
 * Appium Wizard will Install Appium Server, iOS and Android drivers over the internet using npm.
 So, Please make sure you have proper internet connection during installation.